kcleal/dysgu/README.rst

 Resource requirements
 ---------------------
-Using a single core and depending on hard-drive speed, dysgu usually takes around 1h to analyse a 30X coverage genome of 150 bp paired-end reads and uses < 8 GB memory.
-Also note that when `fetch` is utilized (run command), a large temp file is generated consisting of SV-associated reads which can be 5 - 15 Gb in size, to remove this on completion add `--keep-temp False`.
+Using a single core and depending on hard-drive speed, dysgu usually takes ~1h to analyse a 30X coverage genome of 150 bp paired-end reads and uses < 8 GB memory.
+Also note that when `fetch` is utilized (or using run command), a large temp file is generated consisting of SV-associated reads >5 Gb in size.

 Issues
 ------
 If dysgu is taking a long time to run, this could be due to the complexity of the sample.
 Dysgu will try and generate contigs from clusters of soft-clipped reads and remap these to the reference genome.
-In this case consider increasing the `clip-length` or setting `contigs False`, or `remap False`.
+In this case consider increasing the `clip-length` or setting `--contigs False`, or `--remap False`.
 Alternatively check your sample for anomalous sequences and adapter content.

 If sensitivity is lower than expected for paired-end data, check that the insert size was inferred accurately, and